 IECA members have, on average, visited and evaluated more than 150 campuses each (annually about 20% of their time) to stay knowledgeable and up-to-date.

-IECA members sign an annual pledge that governs their interactions with schools, colleges, programs, students, and parents.
+IECA members complete an ethics course and sign an annual pledge that governs their interactions with schools, colleges, programs, students, and parents.
 They agree to avoid any action that distorts or misrepresents a student’s record or interferes with admission personnel’s ability to get an accurate picture of a student.
 IECA members affirm yearly that they will accept no compensation from any institution in exchange for placement or referral.

-As a criterion for membership, IECA educational consultants must submit their marketing materials so that we can ensure no false promises are made to prospective clients.
+As a criterion for membership, applicants must submit their marketing materials so that we can ensure no false promises are made to prospective clients.
 When communicating with students and parents, IECA members emphasize finding a great match, rather than merely “getting in.”
 They do not exploit family anxieties.
-Some in the consulting field who are not members of our association do make outlandish promises to win over potential clients.
-IECA’s stringent Principles of Good Practice discourage such promises and we bar those who make them from membership.
+IECA’s stringent Principles of Good Practice preclude admission promises and we bar those who make them from membership.

 IECA members don’t stumble into independent educational consulting.
 We require a master’s degree in counseling or an appropriate field, or similar experience and training.
 Those who specialize must demonstrate additional knowledge and credentials to earn the designation.

 No association places a greater emphasis on professional training.
-IECA leads conferences and workshops that feature the very latest trends in admission, learning theory, and adolescent behavior.
-Our seminars are led by well-known experts in the field, and have become so popular that local school counselors and admission directors vie with our members for these ‘standing room only’ learning opportunities.
+IECA leads year-round conferences, trainings, symposia, and workshops that feature the very latest trends in admission, learning theory, and adolescent behavior.
+Our seminars are led by well-known experts in the field.

-Although independent educational consultants are hired by families with the ability to pay for their services, IECA members are different in two ways: First, over 90% of our members provide significant pro bono work, either individually or through charitable community or national organizations.
-In addition, IECA’s Foundation has served over 750,000 students in the last 17 years and has contributed over $800,000 in direct support and free programming to help school-based counselors and parents better meet the needs of all students.
+Although most independent educational consultants are hired by families with the ability to pay for their services, IECA members are different: Over 95% of our members provide significant pro bono work, either individually or through charitable community or national organizations.
+In addition, IECA’s Foundation has served more than 1 million students in the last 35 years and has contributed over $1 million in direct support and free programming to help school-based counselors and parents better meet the needs of all students.

 Every member of IECA understands his or her important role in the application process.
 Members immediately seek to reassure students and parents that there are great options for everyone, and commit to help reduce anxiety for both parents and students.
 Success is judged not by gaining admission, but by a successful experience wherever a student chooses to attend.